 The staff should be international (based on EHEA countries).
-According to the previous Secretariats, 5 people should work full time for the daily work (one head, two policy officers, one webmaster/community manager, one assistant in charge of the budget and all logistical aspects).
+Using the previous Secretariats as reference, 5 people at least should work full time for the daily work (one head, two policy officers, one webmaster/community manager, one assistant in charge of the budget and all logistical aspects).

-Many different ways of composition of the staff can be set up.
+Many different ways can be set up for recruiting the staff.
 The country hosting the ministerial conference could be interested in being represented by one person in the staff (not a permanent staff member); would there be an election of the staff members and by whom would they be elected?
-Who will define the work contract and their duration?
+Who will define their work contracts and its duration?